* This is the Professional Version. *

 During drowning, panic and air hunger occur.
 Children who are unable to swim may become submerged in < 1 min, more rapidly than adults.
 After rescue, anxiety, vomiting, wheezing, and altered consciousness are common.
-Patients may have respiratory failure with tachypnea, retractions, or cyanosis.
+Patients may have respiratory failure with tachypnea, intercostal retractions, or cyanosis.
 Sometimes respiratory symptoms are delayed until several hours after submersion.
 Patients may have symptoms due to injuries or exacerbations of underlying disorders.

-For concomitant injuries, clinical evaluation and imaging studies as indicated
+For concomitant injuries, imaging studies as indicated

 Pulse oximetry and, if results are abnormal or if respiratory symptoms and signs are present, ABG and chest x-ray